 Interested in joining the Sandy ukulele group?

 We meet on a Friday evening at the Sandy Baptist Church Hall between 7-9pm and you really will be most welcome.
-The following are questions we are frequently asked:-
+Here are the answers to some frequently asked questions.

 I’ve never even picked up a ukulele before.
 Can I still join?